 Eligibility: PALS and Career Development students in the Farquhar College of Arts and Sciences only (business and education majors are not eligible); financial need; minimum NSU cumulative 2.0 GPA; successful and sustained academic performance.

-Contact: Student Services in the Office of the Dean at
+Graduate students and NSU employees are not eligible.
+Contact: Student Services in the Office of the Dean at (954) 262-7918 or scholarships@nsu.nova.edu